 The firing of a neuron through lighting may someday be a technique to finding the answers to some of the many open questions mankind has wondered about themselves both medically and physiologically since the dawn of time or this technique may not be able to work with humans due to its invasive nature in its current applications with rats.

 Time will tell as to whether this approach is effective, but nevertheless, the study of the human brain using light will help neuroscientists on the path to better understanding the neurons and how they work across this complex organ.

 5. Hybrid Operating Rooms

-This is a difficult task for healthcare professionals due to the complexities of the systems, technologies and operations currently in place at all healthcare facilities, hence why this industry is often the slowest moving when it comes to impactful change.
+This is a difficult task for healthcare professionals due to the complexities of the systems, technologies, and operations currently in place at all healthcare facilities, hence why this industry is often the slowest moving when it comes to impactful change.

-A hybrid operation room is a new innovation where a traditional OR is outfitted with advanced medical technology to improve the care delivered to patients and enhances the skill-sets of medical practitioners when it comes to administering treatment.
+A hybrid operation room is a new innovation where a traditional OR is outfitted with advanced medical technology to improve the care delivered to patients and enhance the skill-sets of medical practitioners when it comes to administering treatment.

 The Lakeland Regional Media Center is an example of a hybrid operating room, one of the first in its area, but definitely an indicator of more widespread changes to come to operating rooms around the country innovating on existing processes and technologies with traditional surgical procedures and treatment options.

-Technologies used in hybrid operating rooms have typically helped reduce trauma, scarring, spurred faster rehabilitation and has helped decrease hospital stays.
+Technologies used in hybrid operating rooms have typically helped reduce trauma, scarring, spurred faster rehabilitation, and has helped decrease hospital stays.
 The technologies used at the LRMC that helped improve a patient’s experience at a hospital included advanced imaging technologies that allowed for real-time intra-operative image guidance, as well as tools to help perform high-risk minimally invasive cardiac procedures.